BigWhale/TheExpanseRPG/README.md

 1) Press `Save Script` and ensure that the console window at the bottom starts talking about restarting the sandbox and spinning up a new one

 Once all of the above steps are completed you're done!
 You should be able to create a new character in your Launched game.

+# TODO
+1) Beautify talents and specializations
+2) Take care of HTML/CSS of the rest of the sheet
+3) Possibly convert multiple buttons into dropdowns